minahiltahir-ai/social-media-app/README.md

 #  Social Media Platform

-A simple, elegant console-based "social media application" where users can register, log in, create posts, like posts, manage profiles, and send friend requests.
+A basic "social media application" where users can register, log in, create posts, like posts, manage profiles, and send friend requests.

 ##  Features